OriHillairetdev/battle-ready-minis/README.md

     Took inspiration from the love running project and multiple model paitning Studios of various fidelity.

     6.2.
 Media

-    The images where taken on my samsung note 4, the rest where sourced for the websites "ForgeWorld" "DakkaDakka" . all rights belong to Gamesworkshop and Forge world
+    The images where taken on my samsung note 4, the rest where sourced for the websites "ForgeWorld" "DakkaDakka" . all rights belong to Games workshop and Forge world

     6.1.
 Acknowledgments